 Migrating to Shopify from Magento

-To import your Magento data into Shopify you will need to create a Magento API key and install the Magento Importer app.
+To import your Magento data into Shopify, you need to create a Magento API key and install the Magento Importer app.

 Create a Role